richard-hooper/CRT-continuous-recruitment-prospective-baseline/README.md

-OPTIMAL DESIGN OF A CLUSTER RANDOMISED TRIAL WITH CONTINUOUS RECRUITMENT AND A PROSPECTIVE BASELINE PERIOD
+This repository contains supplementary files to the following article:

+Optimal design of a cluster randomised trial with continuous recruitment and a prospective baseline period

+Richard Hooper(1), Andrew Copas(2)
+(1) Queen Mary University of London, London, UK; (2) University College London, London, UK

+[This article is awaiting publication - citation details will follow]

+The repository comprises:

-SUPPLEMENTARY FILES: Mata code for plotting variance of the treatment effect estimator against cross-over time
+Code for a Mata function which plots variance of the treatment effect estimator against cross-over time (Mata is a C-style language which runs in Stata (Stata Corp, College Station, Texas USA))

+Address for correspondence:

+Professor Richard Hooper
-Richard Hooper, Queen Mary University of London, London UK Andrew Copas, University College London, London UK
+Queen Mary University of London

-[NB the article
+Institute of Population Health Sciences
+Yvonne Carter Building
+58 Turner Street
+Whitechapel
+London E1 2AB

+r.l.hooper@qmul.ac.uk